Redfin vs. Realtor: An Easy Choice

 However, there are trade-offs to consider.

-• Redfin's minimum fees in certain markets can negate some of the savings, especially for lower-priced homes.
+• Redfin's minimum fees in certain markets can negate some savings, especially for lower-priced homes.

 • Its team-based approach may result in less personalized service, with busier agents handling more clients and less direct attention.
 This can be a downside for sellers who prefer one-on-one support and a more hands-on approach.